aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/13-visualize-results.md

 +++
-title = "i.
+title = "n.
 Visualize Results" date = 2022-04-10T10:46:30-04:00
-weight = 90
+weight = 130
 tags = ["tutorial", "create", "ParallelCluster"]
 +++

 In this next section, we're going to visualize the results of the job we just ran using [NCL](https://www.ncl.ucar.edu/).
 NCL will be pre-installed on your Cluster.

-1. Connect to the Head node via DCV, following instructions from part **[b.
+1. Connect to the Head node via DCV, following instructions from part **[f.
 Connect to the Cluster](/03-hpc-aws-parallelcluster-workshop/05-connect-cluster.html#dcv-connect)**

 2. In a terminal navigate to the WRF run directory.